Running Code on Cleanup with the Drop Trait

 You can provide an implementation for the

-trait on any type, and that code can be used to release resources like files or network connections.
+Droptrait on any type, and that code can be used to release resources like files or network connections.

-in the context of smart pointers because the
+We’re introducing Drop in the context of smart pointers because the

-trait is almost always used when implementing a
+functionality of the Drop trait is almost always used when implementing a

 smart pointer.